Okerew/biobridge/README.md

 SurgicalSimulator()
 ```

-To see more examples how to use biobridge see the test files, biobridge works well with jupyter notebooks
+To see more examples how to use biobridge see the test files, biobridge works well with jupyter notebooks.

 You can setup a config for biobridge to do this download the create_config.py file.

-If you want to use something else than vscode you can use my <a href="https://github.com/Okerew/biobridge_editor">editor</a> built for this library
+If you want to use something else than vscode you can use my <a href="https://github.com/Okerew/biobridge_editor">editor</a> built for this library.